A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 The following factors may put you at increased risk of developing varicose veins or varicose veins.

-Women are much more likely to develop varicose or varicose veins (although 25% of cases occur in men).
+Women are more likely to develop varicose or varicose veins (although 25% of cases occur in men).

 Some research has indicated that increased levels of female hormones can cause relaxation of the vein walls and possible failure.